eagle840/killercoda-labs/terraformbasic/step3.md

 `terraform apply`{{execute}}

-In this case there are no changes
+In this case, since the resouces are the same,  there are no changes